 View results directly on Adobe XD

-The plugin generates Heatmaps that graphically represented right on the design so that you can promptly get feedback and swiftly optimize your product by adjusting colors, typography, and other elements based on the project’s style guides.
+The plugin generates Heatmaps that are graphically represented right on the design so that you can promptly get feedback and swiftly optimize your product by adjusting colors, typography, and other elements based on the project’s style guides.

 The plugin creates a graphical representation of the testers’ journey while they’re interacting with the prototype.